Working Holiday in Canada

 03. Candidate selection and “rounds of invitations”

-Candidates for the Working Holiday permit to Canada submit their profile to a pool.
-Profiles are drawn regularly from the pool during “rounds of invitations”.
-Candidates drawn from the pool receive an Invitation to apply.
+Candidates for the IEC Working Holiday to Canada submit their profile to a pool.
+Profiles are drawn regularly from the pool during “rounds of invitations.”
+Candidates drawn from the pool receive an Invitation to Apply (ITA).

 So basically, a “round of invitations” is a random draw because the number of Working Holiday permits is limited.